domgiles/swingbench-public/README.md

 On Microsoft Windows use WinZip to perform this operation.

 ### Setting Up
 Before you can run a test/benchmark you need to create a schema and install a set of sample data.
 This is done via the wizards that are installed in the bin directory.
 They can be run in command line or graphical modes.
-There are four wizards to choose from.
+There are seven wizards to choose from.
 * oewizard : Installs a simple order entry schema that is used to create a heavy write workload
 * shwizard : Installs a simple star schema that is used to create a analytics workload
-* jsonwizard : Installs a simple JSON schema that is used to create a JSON CRUD workload
+* jsonwizard : Installs a simple JSON set of collections that are used to create a JSON CRUD workload
+* jsonsocialwizard : Installs a slightly more sophisticated JSON schema that is used to create a JSON CRUD workload.
+This benchmark includes support for JSON Duality Views.
+* moviewizard : Installs a series of tables that models an on-line movie store.
+It features a mix of rich data types with a mixed workload
 * tpcdswizard : Installs a TPC-DS like schema that is used to create a complex analytics workload
 * tpchwizard : Installs a TPC-H like schema that is used to create a medium complexity analytics workload